RadioSystems/RadioSystems.BootstrapElements/README.md

 A shadow box is a container element that is displayed as a white box with a slightly transparent background and a shadow effect.

-In order to add a shadow box, drag a **Shadow Box** element from the right hande side under the *Blue* subsection.
+In order to add a shadow box, drag a **Shadow Box** element from the right hande side under the *Bootstrap* subsection.
 Once you have added it, you can then add any other items you wish inside of it to create content that is shadow boxed.